rwz/mock5/README.md

   end
 end

+# remote api is down for some reason
+RegistrationUnavailable = Mock5.mock("http://example.com") do
+  post "/users" do
+    halt 503, "Service Unavailable" end end

+# remote api times takes long time to respond
+RegistrationTimeout = Mock5.mock("http://example.com") do
+  post "/users" do
+    sleep 15
+  end
+end

-describe MyApi do
+describe MyApiWrapper do
   describe "successfull" do
     around do |example|
-      Mock5.with_mounted SuccessfulRegistration do
-        example.call
+      Mock5.with_mounted(SuccessfulRegistration, &example)
     end
-    end

     it "allows user registration" do
-      expect{ MyApi.register_user }.not_to raise_error
+      expect{ MyApiWrapper.register_user }.not_to raise_error
     end
   end

   describe "validation errors" do
     around do |example|
-      Mock5.with_mounted UnsuccessfulRegistration do
-        example.call
+      Mock5.with_mounted(UnsuccessfulRegistration, &example)
     end

+    it "raises a valiation errors" do
+      expect{ MyApiWrapper.register_user }.to raise_error(MyApiWrapper::ValidationError)
     end
+  end

+  describe "service is unavailable" do
+    around do |example|
+      Mock5.with_mounted(RegistrationUnavailable, &example)
+    end

+    it "raises a ServiceUnavailable error" do
+      expect{ MyApiWrapper.register_user }.to raise_error(MyApiWrapper::ServiceUnavailable)
+    end
+  end

+  describe "timeout" do
+    around do |example|
+      Mock5.with_mounted(RegistrationTimeout, &example)
+    end

-    it "returns errors" do
+    it "raises timeout error" do
-      expect{ MyApi.register_user }.to raise_error(MyApi::ValidationError)
+      expect{ MyApiWrapper.register_user }.to raise_error(Timeout::Error)
     end
   end
 end